gmmorris/gmmorris.github.io/_posts/2019-05-08-tech-civilisations-circle-of-influence.md

 # The Circles Of Our Influence

-I talk often about my belief that product developers<i class="fas fa-asterisk"></i>, especially the more privileged ones such as myself, are the most powerful individuals within our _tech civilisation_ and have [written in the recent past](https://gidi.io/2018/07/21/when-personal-ethics-clash-with-industry-norms.html) about the importance of ethical discourse in the context of the hiring of such individuals.
+I talk often about my belief that {% include footnotes/footnote_link.html content="product developers" count=1 %}, especially the more privileged ones such as myself, are the most powerful individuals within our _tech civilisation_ and have [written in the recent past](https://gidi.io/2018/07/21/when-personal-ethics-clash-with-industry-norms.html) about the importance of ethical discourse in the context of the hiring of such individuals.
 If, then, we accept the suggestion that as individuals we are highly influential, then it would be incumbent on us to trace the impact that our civilisation has on the societies around us.
 Unless we measure our impact, we might never know whether we're society's guardian angels or perhaps no more than bulls in a china shop.

 ![The Tech Civilisation's Circles of Influence](/images/2019/05/circles-of-influence.png)